 Pokémon Stadium takes most moves Up to Eleven: Horn Drill's is a giant drill on a black background, and if it connects, the screen and the hit Pokémon flash blood red.

-Leech Seed: innumerable seeds stick to the opponent, and before being able to brush them off, they sprout creepers which suck the target's life force.
+Leech Seed: innumerable seeds burrow themselves into the opponent, and before the victim can brush them off, they sprout and suck the target's life force.

 Perish Song: three turns after the move is used, both contestants faint unless either one is swapped.
 This is accompanied with an animation meant to represent a Last Note Nightmare.